Monear/esp_enigma/readme.md

 - **Wi-Fi Connectivity**: Connect to a Wi-Fi network to access the web interface.
 - **Web Interface**: Control the Enigma machine and view logs through a web interface.
 - **Sound Effects**: Play sound effects for rotor steps and notifications.
+- **LED Lights**: Uses two LED lights to show the state of the machine.
 - **Logging**: Log messages and events with timestamps.

 ## Hardware Requirements